emlys/invest.users-guide/source/wind_energy.rst

 - :investspec:`wind_energy valuation_container`

-- :investspec:`wind_energy foundation_cost` The cost of a foundation will depend on the type of foundation selected, which itself depends on a variety of factors including depth and turbine choice.
+- :investspec:`wind_energy foundation_cost` The cost of a foundation will depend on the type of foundation selected, which itself depends on a variety of factors including depth and turbine choice. (:math:`C_{foundation}` in equation :eq:`unit_cost`)

 - :investspec:`wind_energy discount_rate` The discount rate reflects preferences for immediate benefits over future benefits (e.g., would an individual rather receive $10 today or $10 five years from now?)